Pittsford Central School District

 Michael Pero is the Superintendent of Schools, who replaced Mary Alice Price in 2013.
 Pero previously served as the Assistant Superintendent of Human Resources and as principal of Barker Road Middle School.

-The District's motto is "Excellence Today and Tomorrow".

-Board of education
+Board of Education

 The Board of Education consists of seven, non-paid, elected members who reside in the Pittsford Central School District.
 Members serve three-year terms.
 Elections are held each May for board members and to vote on the School District Budget.